-Members of the Corporation and the Clerk will be entitled to attend all meetings of the Corporation.
+Members of the Corporation and the Director of Governance will be entitled to attend all meetings of the Corporation.

-Public right of access to Corporation meetings: members of the public who wish to attend all or part of a Corporation meeting are asked to advise the Clerk to the Corporation in the first instance, to facilitate meeting arrangements and advance papers, and to ensure that the requirements of the (Instrument of Government 14.5, 16 and 17.2) are met.
+Public right of access to Corporation meetings: members of the public who wish to attend all or part of a Corporation meeting are asked to advise the Director of Governance in the first instance, to facilitate meeting arrangements and advance papers, and to ensure that the requirements of the (Instrument of Government 14.5, 16 and 17.2) are met.